 What we have done is to replicate the internal functions of these fields from the thunderstorms.

-And originally after these flights, in particular talking with Bruce, what I did was I made some forecast parameters and I started to figure out when would these types of clouds begin to form.
+And originally, after these flights, in particular talking with Bruce, what I did was I made some forecast parameters and I started to figure out when would these types of clouds begin to form.

-And the fact that we would be outside the territorial limits of the U.S., we wouldn't have to get permission to fly one of these things.
+Well, we had some pilots that agreed that they would help fly and chase the UAV and the fact that we would be outside the territorial limits of the U.S., we wouldn't have to get permission to fly one of these things.

 And we could fly it through one of these thunderstorms and then see where it ends up.

-As the thing progressed over several months, everything looked good, but then everybody started to back out.
+Well, as the thing progressed over several months, everything looked good, but then everybody started to back out.

 But I mean, sometimes in order to gain the knowledge, you've got to take some chances sometimes.